 Since 2010, the structural survey is conducted every year.
 The reference day coincides with the register survey day (31 December).
 This allows the data from both these surveys to be combined.

-The statistics based on the structural survey provide responses to questions in the following policy areas: economy, environment, territory and transport, social security, family, health, education as well as gender equality and minorities.
+The statistics based on the structural survey provide responses to questions in the following policy areas: economy, territory and transport, social security, family, education as well as gender equality and minorities.
 These statistics also provide important data for the Federation’s and cantons’ linguistic and religious policies.